THE MINISTRY OF THE HOLY SPIRIT (Part 1)

 19 to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

-Understanding the nature and magnitude of the love of Christ towards you will undoubtedly challenge, compel or constrain you to love, live and die for Christ, just as it challenged and caused the early apostles to love, live and die for Christ.
+Understanding the nature and magnitude of the love of Christ towards you will undoubtedly challenge, compel or constrain you to love, live and die for Christ, just as it challenged and compelled the early apostles to love, live and die for Christ.

 2 Corinthians 5:12-15 – NKJV